 Several pages including summaries and timeline entries have ways for users to suggest edits.
-Our goal is to make it possible for users to suggest edits to all content on the site, and for users who have earned enough reputation to moderate other users’ edits, but not all features are complete right now.
+Our goal is to make it possible for users to suggest edits to all content on the site, but not all features are complete right now.
 If you don’t see a way to suggest an edit to the item, feel free to contact us at email@example.com.

 Content is currently moderated by Facteroid staff, but we are exploring ways to expand this to some trusted users.

 Facteroid users gain reputation when their edits are accepted by a moderator.
 You can see the top contributors in Facteroid on the home page.
 In addition to bragging rights, in the future, trusted users with high reputation will gain additional privileges on Facteroid such as the ability to moderate other users' contributions.

 Facteroid doesn’t advocate any policy positions in news items.
 If an entry appears to do so, that is an error, so please suggest an edit to keep it to the facts.
 If you feel like a topic of interest is not covered, feel free to suggest it.
 If you feel like people of a certain demographic or political leaning are under-represented, please help us fix that by inviting those people to join.

 We do occasionally advocate policy positions in our blog posts.
 These are positions in favor of open access to data, integrity of publshed information, and other similar positions that help further Facteroid’s mission.